 Prices range from $25 to $60, depending on size

-As we age, balance can become more of concern, fear of falling is a worry as our balance diminishes.
+As we age, balance can become more of concern, the fear of falling is a real apprehension.
+We can help diminish those fears with proper training.
 At Lori Michiel Fitness, we incorporate balance into all of our training programs.
-We focus on balance for seniors, post-rehab clients and those with Parkinson’s disease.
+We focus on balance for seniors, post-rehab clients and those with Parkinson’s disease or other neurological and muscular challenges.
 For more information regarding advanced training options and equipment, contact us today!

 Resource: International Council on Active Aging (ICAA)